ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/settings/document-revisions.markdown

       If the documents own revisions, they will be **reverted** to the revision created at the specified point in time or to the nearest revision preceding this time.
     * Documents created **after** the specified point in time will be **deleted**.
     * Only documents will be reverted.
-Other entities, like ongoing tasks for example, will not be modifiied by this process.
+Other entities (like ongoing tasks, for example) will not be modified by this process.
 5. **Enforce Configuration**
    Click to [Enforce the Revisions configuration](../../../studio/database/settings/document-revisions#enforce-configuration).
    {WARNING: }